-I like to get all the ingredients ready before I begin.
+- I like to get all the ingredients ready before I begin.
 I like using a food scale to make this recipe but don’t have to have to have one.
-One thing I did notice is after I bought one, my royal icing consistency improved tremendously.
+One thing I did notice is after I bought mine, my royal icing consistency improved tremendously.
 I get the same results every time and I love that!

-This is my handy dandy little scale.
-I picked it up at Wal-Mart for around $20-$25.
+- This is my handy dandy little scale and I picked it up at Wal-Mart for around $20-$25.
 It was SO WORTH IT!

-All you have to do is place your Kitchen Aid mixing bowl on it and turn it on.
-It will automatically subtract the weight of the bowl so you’re ready to weigh your powdered sugar.
+- All you have to do is place your Kitchen-Aid mixing bowl on the glass and turn it on.
+It’ll automatically subtract the weight of the bowl so you’re ready to weigh your powdered sugar.
 I love that!

-- Next, add 2.25 pounds of powdered sugar.
-Or if you don’t have a scale, .25 pounds is approximately a cup.
+- Next, add 2.25 pounds of powdered sugar or if you don’t have a scale, .25 pounds is approximately a cup.

-I know I will probably get a lot of questions about this but I don’t sift my sugar.
+- I know I will probably get a lot of questions about this but I don’t sift my sugar.
 Feel free to sift if it will make you feel better.
 When I first started making royal icing I never skipped sifting.
 Then one day, I was watching Martha Stewart and she said you don’t have to sift all the time.
 WHAT???
 Did I hear her correctly??
-She suggested using a whisk to get out the lumps.
-It changed me forever.
-I am now a person who whisks only!
-I have not sifted since that glorious day and I have not had any problems with clogged tips when decorating.
+She suggested using a whisk to get out the lumps and it changed me forever.
+I’m now a person who never sifts and only whisks!
+I’ve not sifted since that glorious day and I’ve not had any problems with clogged tips when decorating.

-Now it is time to add the other ingredients together.
-I start with the wet first.
+- Now it is time to add the other ingredients.

-I pour the 2 teaspoons of vanilla extract into the ¾ cup of water.
+- Pour the 2 teaspoons of vanilla extract into the ¾ cup of water.
 You might have to adjust the amount of water depending on the humidity in your area.
-A little less water if it is very humid.
-I do use a little less most of the time but you will need to play around with it and see what works best for you.
+Add a little less water if it is very humid.
+I do use a little less most of the time but you’ll need to play around with it and see what works best for you.

-Place the mixing bowl on your Kitchenaid and mix until all the powdered sugar is mixed in.
+- Place the mixing bowl on your Kitchenaid and mix until all the powdered sugar is mixed in.
 The original recipe says to mix for 10 minutes, but I don’t mix it that long because I get impatient and mix for about 3 minutes.
-It works for me, but you mix as long as you feel comfortable with.
+It works for me, but you mix as long as you feel comfortable with it.

-Then, I place the icing in a bowl and cover with plastic wrap.
-I place the plastic wrap on the icing and gently press down all the way to the sides.
-The plastic wrap touches the icing all across the top.
-I do this because I don’t want any air to dry it out.
-The recipe calls for covering the bowl with a damp towel but I seem to have better luck this way.
+- Then, place the icing in a bowl, cover it with plastic wrap, and gently press down all the way to the sides.
+The plastic wrap touches the icing all across the top so the air won’t dry it out.
+The recipe calls for covering the bowl with a damp towel but I seem to have better luck with the plastic wrap.

-Remember, royal icing will dry on the surface really fast and you will get little dry pieces that clog your tips and will drive you crazy when you try to decorate.
-I cover mine immediately and I don’t have any problems.
+Remember, royal icing will dry on the surface really fast and you will get little dry pieces that clog your tips.
+That’ll drive you crazy when you try to decorate.
+Be sure to cover it immediately so you don’t have any problems.